OpenLineage/OpenLineage/integration/flink/README.md

 # OpenLineage Flink

-The OpenLineage Flink uses JVM instrumentation to emit OpenLineage metadata.
+The OpenLineage Flink integration uses JVM instrumentation to emit OpenLineage metadata.

-The integration is currently very limited: [more docs here](https://openlineage.io/docs/integrations/flink).
+The integration is currently very limited.
+See [more docs here](https://openlineage.io/docs/integrations/flink).

 ## Installation